 Like many other northern Maine towns, Farmington (pop.
-7,760) was first settled by soldiers who fought in the Revolutionary War.
+4,288) was first settled by soldiers who fought in the Revolutionary War.
 The rolling hills that surround it still hold a few farms and orchards, but as elsewhere, the economy revolves around trees—both as tourist fodder during the fall color sweeps and as pulp for paper mills (there’s a big pulp mill just south of town on US-201).
-US-2 bypasses the center, but the downtown area has a few blocks of tidy brick buildings housing barber shops, bookstores, and cafés, supported in large part by the presence of the large Farmington campus of the University of Maine.
+US-2 bypasses the center, but the downtown area has a few blocks of tidy brick buildings housing barber shops, bookstores, and cafés—not to mention the too-cute Narrow Gauge Cinema (15 Front St., 207/778-2881 or 207/778-4877 for movie schedule)—supported in large part by the presence of the large Farmington campus of the University of Maine.

-On the south edge of downtown, at the US-2/Route 4 junction near where the Farmington Diner used to sit, family-run Gifford’s Ice Cream (293 Main St., 207/778-3617) serves silky-smooth “frappes” and luscious high-fat cones.
+On the south edge of downtown, at the junction of US-2 and Route 4, near where the Farmington Diner used to sit, family-run Gifford’s Famous Ice Cream (293 Main St., 207/778-3617) serves silky-smooth “frappes” and luscious high-fat cones.

 Between Skowhegan and Farmington, US-2 passes through a pair of quietly quaint places.
-Norridgewock is a historic hamlet, now home to a New Balance shoe factory, and New Sharon has a rusty old bridge spanning the Sandy River.
+Norridgewock is a historic hamlet, now home to a New Balance shoe factory.
 The region’s real draw is south of US-2: the Belgrade Lakes, a chain of seven lakes circled by ageless vacation cabins and summer camps.
-It was this idyllic location that inspired Ernest Thompson to write the play On Golden Pond, later made into that weepy Fonda-family movie.
-The movie was filmed at New Hampshire’s Squam Lake off US-3 in the White Mountains, but you can re-enact real-life scenes here in Maine by taking a ride on the Great Pond Mailboat, which departs from the boathouse in the village of Belgrade Lakes, along Route 27.
+It was this idyllic location that inspired Ernest Thompson to write the play On Golden Pond, later made into that weepy Fonda-family movie, though the movie was filmed at New Hampshire’s Squam Lake, off US-3 in the White Mountains.